Introduction to Spark SQL Dataframe

 file.filter($"AgePerPA" > 18).show()

-Though with dataframes you can catch sql syntax error at compile time itself, it is not capable of handling any analysis related error untill runtime.
-For example, if a non-existing column name is being refered in the code it won’t be noticed untill runtime.
+Though with dataframes you can catch SQL syntax error at compile time itself, it is not capable of handling any analysis related error until runtime.
+For example, if a non-existing column name is being refered in the code it won’t be noticed until runtime.
 This would lead to wasting the developer’s time and project cost.

 This is a guide to Spark SQL Dataframe.
-Here we discuss the ways of creating a dataframe with the DataFrame Operations and Limitations.
+Here we discuss the basic concept, need, and 2 ways of creating a dataframe with limitations.
 You may also look at the following article to learn more –